Ken Westerfield: The Canadian Open Frisbee Championships and the beginning of flying disc sports

-Freestyle is an event where teams of two or three players perform a routine that consists of a series of creative throwing and catching techniques set to music.
-The routine is judged on the basis of difficulty, execution and presentation.
-The team with the best total score is declared the winner.
-Freestyle play prior to 1975, before the invention of the nail-delay, was a fast moving and flowing routine of many throwing variations with spinning and leaping stylized catches off the throw.
-Early freestyle play was intense and commonly compared to martial arts and dance.
-In 1973, Westerfield and Kenner, wanting to see if there were other players that could freestyle with a Frisbee decided to add their idea of a Frisbee freestyle competition to the 2nd Canadian Open Frisbee Championships, but due to a lack of competitors, the freestyle event was canceled.
-Unknown to them at the time, there was the beginning of a growing Frisbee freestyle swell in the United States, Berkeley, New York, Ann Arbor, New Jersey and Chicago.
-Next year newly energized freestylers assembled in Toronto, to compete in this new freestyle event.
-In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner would introduce this event called freestyle and they won it.
+Freestyle is a competition where teams of two or three players perform a routine that involves a series of creative throwing and catching techniques set to music.
+The routine is judged based on its difficulty, execution, and presentation.
+The team with the highest score is declared the winner.
+Before the invention of the nail delay in 1975, freestyle play was fast-paced and involved various throwing variations with spinning and leaping stylized catches off the throw.
+This intense and flowing routine was often compared to martial arts and dance.

+In 1973, Westerfield and Kenner added their idea of a Frisbee freestyle competition to the 2nd Canadian Open Frisbee Championships.
+However, due to a lack of competitors, the freestyle event was canceled.
+Unknown to them, there were a few Frisbee players in the United States with freestyle interests in Berkeley, New York, Ann Arbor, New Jersey, and Chicago.
+The following year, newly energized freestylers from these cities gathered in Toronto to compete in this new freestyle event.
+In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the freestyle event and won it.
-The Decade Awards 1970-75 Top Freestyle Routine: Ken Westerfield/Jim Kenner Canadian Open 1974:

-Considered the greatest speedflow game of all time.
-Ken and Jim put on a clinic to cap off a blistering hot final by all of the teams.
-They featured a rhythmic and dynamic style with concise catch and throw combinations.
-These two gentlemen are credited with creating formal disc freestyle competition.
-The 1973 Canadian Open did not have freestyle as an event, the end result made history.

-Among the competing freestyle pairing were such Frisbee notable's as Doug Corea/Jim Palmeri, John Kirkland/Jose Montalvo, Irv Kalb/Dave "Buddha" Meyers, Dan "Stork" Roddick /Bruce Koger, Tom Cleworth/John Connelly.
-This was the first freestyle competition.
-Westerfield and Kenner having won, as the world's first Freestyle Frisbee Champions, that same year hosted the second freestyle competition, along with other Frisbee events, at their Vancouver Open Frisbee Championships, Kitsilano Beach, Vancouver, British Columbia.
-This is where Bill King, Jim Brown and John Anthony of early freestyle fame, made their first competitive appearance.
-A year later, the American Flying Disc Open (AFDO) in Rochester, New York, the Octad, in New Brunswick, New Jersey and the 1975 World Frisbee Championships, held at the Rose Bowl in Pasadena, California, adopted Westerfield and Kenner's freestyle competition format as one of their new events.
-Today that same freestyle event is one of the premier events in flying disc tournaments worldwide.

-Jim Kenner and Ken Westerfield were inducted into the Inaugural Pioneer Class of the FPA Freestyle Disc Hall of Fame:
+The first-ever freestyle competition featured several noteworthy Frisbee pairs, including Doug Corea and Jim Palmeri, John Kirkland and Jose Montalvo, Irv Kalb and Dave "Buddha" Meyers, Dan "Stork" Roddick and Bruce Koger, and Tom Cleworth and John Connelly.
+Westerfield and Kenner won the competition and became the world's first Freestyle Frisbee Champions.
+The same year, they organized the second freestyle competition along with other Frisbee events at their Vancouver Open Frisbee Championships, which took place at Kitsilano Beach in Vancouver, British Columbia.
+This is where Bill King, Jim Brown, and John Anthony made their first competitive appearance and gained early freestyle fame.
+A year later, the American Flying Disc Open (AFDO) in Rochester, New York, the Octad in New Brunswick, New Jersey, and the 1975 World Frisbee Championships, held at the Rose Bowl in Pasadena, California, adopted Westerfield and Kenner's freestyle competition format as one of their new events.
+Today, this freestyle event is one of the premier events in flying disc tournaments worldwide.
+Jim Kenner and Ken received The Decade Awards 1970-75 Top Freestyle Routine: Canadian Open 1974.
+They were also inducted into the Inaugural Pioneer Class of the FPA Freestyle Disc Hall of Fame.